-In addition to our program activities, the Ranch Camp strives to connect children — mind, body and spirit — to their Jewish heritage, Jewish community and to the natural world around them.
-The Ranch Camp provides children with spiritual and innovative Jewish programming, including:
+Ranch Camp strives to connect children to their Jewish heritage and community, and natural world around them—through mind, body, and spirit.
+To do so, Ranch Camp provides campers with innovative Jewish programming, including:

 - Kabbalat Shabbat services in our outdoor Pavilions

 - Saturday morning services in beautiful Eddie’s Corner